LAION-AI/audio-dataset/laion-audio-630k/README.md

 LAION-Audio-630K is a large-scale audio-text dataset consisting of 633,526 pairs with the total duration of 4,325.39 hours.
 It contains audios of human activities, natural sounds and audio effects, consisting of 8 data sources (see the [*data source table*](#data-sources) below) from publicly available websites.
 We collect these datasets by downloading audios and relevant text descriptions.
 Based on our current knowledge, LAION-Audio-630K is the largest audio-text dataset publicly available and a magnitude larger than previous audio-text datasets (by 2022-11-05).

 ## Content
-Among the 8 datasets, we **release 4 of them (BBC sound effects, Freesound, Epidemic Sound and Audiostock)** under [csv format](#csv-format), since they are public available by anyone through URL links provided by associated websites.
+Among the 8 datasets, we **only release 4 of them (BBC sound effects, Freesound, Epidemic Sound and Audiostock)** under [csv format](#csv-format), since they are public available by anyone through URL links provided by correspondent websites.
 However, as to the others, i.e. Free To Use Sounds, Sonniss Game Effects, We Sound Effects and Paramount Motion Sound Effects, we would not release them because they are pruchased by LAION.

-### Csv Format
+### CSV Format
 CSV files are of the following structure:

   | <sub>url</sub> | <sub>caption1</sub> | <sub>caption2</sub> | <sub>...</sub> | <sub>caption_t5</sub> | <sub>{metadata1}</sub> | <sub>{metadata2}</sub> | <sub>...</sub> |